 What this means:

-Deep clinical charting details are not available in PbN.
+Detailed clinical charting information such as dental conditions is not available in PbN.

 Hygiene production, SRP trends, and revenue insights remain fully visible and accurate.